check

 Q7.
 Is there a data catalog or inventory to manage and discover data assets?

-Potential outcomes of success: Increased data discoverability, reduced redundant data, and better utilization of data assets.
+Potential outcomes of success: Increased data discoverability, reduced redundant data, and better utilisation of data assets.

 A